 Introduction: Families with children and the human rights crisis in housing in Canada

 Canada faces an unprecedented housing and homelessness crisis that has disastrous consequences for children.
 More than 235,000 people in Canada experience homelessness in any given year, and 25,000 to 35,000 people may be experiencing homelessness on any given night.
 These numbers are expected to rise in the coming year.
 Importantly, the Canadian Housing Survey found that 13% of homeless people are under the age of 16 and a further 13% are between 16 and 24 years of age.
 Approximately 90% of adults with children in shelters are women.
 Indigenous families are disproportionately represented among homeless families.
-Indigenous people make up approximately 30% of the homeless population in Canada, while representing just 5% of the general population.
+Indigenous Peoples make up approximately 30% of the homeless population in Canada while representing just 5% of the general population.

-There are a number of significant issues facing children who are homeless or precariously housed in Canada today.
-Homeless shelters for families with children are often at capacity.
+There are several significant issues facing children who are homeless or precariously housed in Canada today.
+Gender based violence shelters for families, primarily women, with children are often at capacity.
 A 2019 Statistics Canada report found that on a national snapshot day across Canada, “669 women, 236 accompanying children, and 6 men were turned away from residential facilities for victims of abuse.
 The most common reason reported for a woman being turned away was that the facility was full (82%).”
 The data suggests that few women and their children transition from shelters into safe, affordable, and adequate housing.
 In fact, 1 in 5 women—often with their children—return to live with their abuser.
 Shelter data in Toronto show recent increases in the number of homeless children.
 On average, families stay in shelters twice as long as individuals because it is so difficult to find any affordable housing to move to.
 Further, women and children in transitional housing lack any protection of security of tenure.

-Most homelessness among families with children, however, is invisible, so the number of families with children experiencing homeless is much higher than reported.
+Most homelessness among families with children, however, is invisible, so the number of families with children experiencing homelessness is much higher than reported.
 Women with children will often take extreme measures to avoid homelessness or exposing their children to the trauma of moving into a shelter.
 Women experiencing homelessness with their children may also avoid shelters for fear of child apprehension or exposure to violence, making it more difficult to access necessary supports and services.

-While lone parent families have similar requirements for adequate shelter as other family types with children, they have far lower incomes and face widespread discrimination from landlords.
+While lone-parent families have similar requirements for adequate shelter as other family types with children, they have far lower incomes and face widespread discrimination from landlords.
 36% of lone-parent families with children are in core housing need compared to 5% of couples and 9% of couples with children (8%).
 14% of children under 14 are in core housing need—a higher percentage than any other age group.
+The vast majority of lone-parent families are led by women, and they have a much higher rate of poverty and core housing need.

-The effects of homelessness and precarious housing on children has been insufficiently researched in Canada and children have not been fully heard about their experiences of homelessness.
+The effects of homelessness and precarious housing on children have been insufficiently researched in Canada and children have not been fully heard about their experiences of homelessness.
 It is clear, however, that homelessness has a particularly devastating effect on children, who can be severely traumatized both by homelessness and by its effect on the adults who care for them.
 As noted by the Office of the High Commissioner on Human Rights (OHCHR), homelessness and inadequate housing have severe effects on children’s “growth, development and enjoyment of a whole range of human rights, including the right to education, health and personal security….
 The impact on children of forced evictions is considered comparable to the effects of armed conflict.”

 Key Concerns and Recommendations